Khalid al-Jader

-Khalid al-Jader (1922–1988) was a distinguished Iraqi artist, administrator and scholar.
+Khalid al-Jader (1922–1988) was an Iraqi artist, administrator and scholar.
 In terms of his artwork, he is seen as a precursor to modern abstract art in Iraq.

 Life and career

 Khalid al-Jader was born in Baghdad in 1922.

 He attended the Middle Eastern School in Baghdad.
 In 1937, while still a secondary school student, he began to contribute drawings in Chinese ink to the new literary magazine Al-Naba'a published by writer, Ahmed Hussein Al-Mahdawi.
 This was to be the beginning of his career as an artist.
 He studied at the College of Law and art at the Institute of Fine Art concurrently, graduating in 1946 with degrees in both art and law.

 In 1947, after graduating from arts school, he obtained a position teaching painting at the Adhamiya High School.
 However his mother had wanted him to pursue a career in law and he did not want to disappoint her.
 Each morning, he would come out carrying a satchel to give the impression that he was going off to court, when, he was in fact, going to teach at the local school.

 Khalid al-Jader travelled to Paris on scholarship to study at the École Nationale Supérieure des Beaux-Arts in 1954 and earned a Ph.D. in the History of Islamic Art from the Sorbonne.
 The title of his dissertation was, "The Medieval Iraqi Manuscripts in the National Library of Paris."
 While in Paris, al-Jader developed a lifelong passion for the Impressionists and joined the Salon de Paris.